OmarHajjeh/Home-Lab/docs/04_setup_of_usb_wifi_adapter.md

 #### Step 5: The "Auto-Fix & Health Check" Script

-As a Computer Engineering student, you'll find this script useful for your home lab.
 It checks if the interface is up; if not, it checks if the module exists, and if that fails, it re-compiles the driver.

 **Create the script:**
 `nano ~/check_wifi.sh`